-- Diagnosis and resulting limitations as determined by a qualified professional - Limitations significantly limit at least one major life activity in an educational setting Ex: mobility, vision, hearing, seeing, learning, etc.
+- Diagnosis and resulting limitations as determined by a qualified professional - Limitations significantly limit at least one major life activity in an educational setting - o Ex: mobility, vision, hearing, seeing, learning, etc.

 Please note that program requirements will not be waived, but accommodations may be made to assist you to meet requirements.
-Please contact Christi Leonhard at 920.693.1222 (TTY 920.693.8956) or christi.leonhard@gotoltc.edu for assistance in formulating a reasonable accommodation plan.
+Please contact call 920.693.1222 (TTY 920.693.8956) or email as@gotoltc.edu for assistance in formulating a reasonable accommodation plan.
 A request for accommodation(s) should be made as soon as possible.

-This form is to be completed upon admission to the program AND at the time of clinical placement.
+This form is to be completed upon admission to the program AND at the time of clinical placement

+11113 Torm is to be completed upon admission to the progr and AND at the time of chilical placement.
 I have read and I understand the Technical Standa Degree or Practical Nursing Program. rds specific to the Nursing Associate I am able to meet the Technical Standards as presented, and have been provided with information concerning accommodations or special services if needed at this time.
 Stu dent Name Date Stu dent Signature LTC ID Number